who i am

 I was utterly wrong.

-Nothing Could Take My Love from Basketball Away
+Nothing Could Take My Love for Basketball Away

-The doctor told me that during these three long years, I should limit my physical activities.
+The doctor told me that during these three years, I should limit my physical activities.

 He told me that I couldn't participate in contact sports.

-The fact that I should stop playing basketball disturbed me more than the possibility of suffering a life-threatening injury.
+The fact that I would stop playing basketball disturbed me more than the possibility of suffering a life-threatening injury.

 After expressing my initial thoughts about the surgery and my love for basketball to the doctor, he felt sorry for me.

-He shrugged his shoulders and told me that there is another way I can try to fix my deformity.
+He shrugged his shoulders and told me that there is another, alternative way I can try to fix my deformity.

-The surgeon told me that my PE could also be repaired through physical therapy, vacuum bell therapy, and bracing.
+The surgeon told me that my PE and flared ribs might also be improved through physical therapy, vacuum bell therapy, and bracing.

 Right after saying that, there was a long and awkward silence.